Genomics for GPs

 CheckUP is being funded by Queensland Genomics to coordinate and conduct training and education workshops in genomics for the General Practitioner workforce in Queensland.
 The training modules are currently being developed by clinical geneticists from Genetic Health Queensland (GHQ), and will be accredited by the RACGP.
 Six training sessions will be conducted across selected PHNs in Queensland, with more sessions being considered for the future.
 These sessions are expected to commence in the first quarter of 2020.

-Recordings for Webinar 1 (Paediatric and Prenatal Genetics) and Webinar 2 (Genetic Conditions in Adults) can be found below: Webinar 1 - Paediatric and Prenatal Genetics Webinar 2 - Genetic Conditions in Adults Details of Webinar 3 is below: Topic: Cancer...
+Recordings for Webinar 1 (Paediatric and Prenatal Genetics) and Webinar 2 (Genetic Conditions in Adults) can be found below: Webinar 1 - Paediatric and Prenatal Genetics Webinar 2 - Genetic Conditions in Adults Webinar 3 - Cancer Genomics

 Stay up to date by subscribing to our monthly e-newsletter!